raulfraile/LadybugBundle/README.md

 `ladybug_dump_return($var1[, $var2[, ...]])`: Dumps one or more variables and
 returns the string

-Just `ladybug_dump` can be used inside Twig templates.
+Only `ladybug_dump` can be used inside Twig templates.

 ## Symfony and Doctrine class reference